Published April 1, 2026 | Updated April, 2026

 Factual and chronological.
 No editorialising.
 Every detail verified from the primary sources and the FindLaw sanctions order.

-Paul filed complaints against Peter Johansson and Charles Gilstrap in the Southern District of Florida, Case No. 0:25-cv-60630.
-He used ChatGPT to draft the filings.
-The complaints contained hallucinated case citations and fabricated quotations.
+Paul filed complaints against Peter Johansson and Charles Gilstrap.
+Used ChatGPT to draft filings; contained hallucinations and fabricated quotations.

-Opposing counsel notified Paul that his citations were false.
-From this date, Paul was aware that his AI tool was producing hallucinated authority.
+Opposing counsel notified Paul that citations were false.
+Paul aware tool was hallucinating.

 Paul filed seven more submissions to courts containing hallucinated citations and fabricated quotations.
 This included his response to the court's order to show cause about the hallucinations.